-To complete your apprenticeship, you have to pass a number of assessments throughout the course.
+To complete your apprenticeship, you must pass a number of assessments throughout the course.

-Once you've passed the academic parts of your degree apprenticeship, and completed the other mandatory 'GATEWAY' requirements, you'll need to pass a final End Point Assessment before you receive your award.
+Once you have passed the academic parts of your degree apprenticeship, and completed the other mandatory 'GATEWAY' requirements, you will need to pass a final End Point Assessment before you receive your award.
 This is carried out by an independent End Point Assessment Organisation (EPAO) and will be made up of a minimum of two assessments.